dragonflyoss/d7y.io/docs/setup/runtime/containerd/proxy.md

 ---
 id: containerd-proxy
-title: Use dfget daemon as HTTP proxy for containerd
+title: Http Proxy mode
 slug: /setup/runtime/containerd/proxy
 ---

+Use dfget daemon as HTTP proxy for containerd

 Currently, `ctr` command of containerd doesn't support private registries with `registry-mirrors`, in order to do so, we need to use HTTP proxy for containerd.